 This section provides a detailed description of the risk hazard analysis methodology that is required to be conducted as part of applications for certain launch and return activities in Australia.

-Risk hazard analyses are required to identify, quantify and evaluate the risk to the public and assets with catastrophic potential from a potential launch or re-entry mishap, and to ensure that the launch safety standards specified in section 3 are not exceeded.
+Risk hazard analyses are required to identify, quantify and evaluate the risk to the public and critical infrastructure assets from a potential launch or re-entry mishap, and to ensure that the launch safety standards specified in section 3 are not exceeded.
 The public includes all persons except those participating in the launch or re-entry.

 The comprehensive identification of hazards is a major contributor to safety.
 The risk hazard analysis is based on the identification of potential hazards during launches or returns that may cause harm to public safety, an analysis of the risks associated with these hazards, and development of measures to minimise those risks and ensure that they remain below the established launch safety standards.